shortcut/coding-assignment-ios/README.md

   <a href="https://www.xkcd.com/327/"><img src="https://imgs.xkcd.com/comics/exploits_of_a_mom.png"/></a>
 </p>

-Disregarding the abundance of similar apps in the Play store, she wants to create a comic viewer app, right now!
+Disregarding the abundance of similar apps in the App Store, she wants to create a comic viewer app, right now!
 She came up with a list of requirements, too!
 The user should be able to:

 - browse through the comics,
 - see the comic details, including its description,